nzmpi/NFT-game-robots/README.md

  - RobotMarket inherits Growing.
  - Players can sell robots on the market or by creating an auction.
- - Other players can buy a robot or bid on autions.
+ - Other players can buy a robot or bid on auctions.
  - Every sale direct or through an auction pays a 'Tax'.

  ### Fighting